 - Consider career areas such as journalism, media production, emergency healthcare, and customer service.
 In roles of this nature, the best react quickly and stay level headed

-- Look to others for planning, like a mentor or Career Coach.
+- Look to others for planning, like a mentor or Career Educator.
 People who are strong in themes such as Focus®, Strategic®, or Belief® can help you shape your longer-term goals, leaving you to excel at dealing with the day-to-day variations

 Reflect on your Adaptability® Talent